EnaAlogo/AutoGrad_with_.NET/README.md

 # AutoGrad_with_.NET
-Meme thing i did to learn C# for am upcoming school project
+Meme thing i did to learn C# for an upcoming school project

 # Dumping buffers to use in python :
 ![Screenshot](SeeSharpNN.png)